codex-academy/codex-js-checker/option-2.md

 To stop the checker, hit `Ctrl + C`.

 We're using the `grunt` preset for jscs because it matches a lot of the things we care about.
 Have a look at [the other JSCS presets](http://jscs.info/overview#presets) for more info.

+## Automatically fix things

+If you run the command with the `--fix` option, JSCS with automatically fix your code for you.
+Wow!